Radio Prague - news from the Czech Republic

 Sports News

-In Sports News this Monday: Joy for Czech biathlon fans as both Koukalová and Puskarčíková reach World Cup podium; gold for Erbanová in European Sprint Speed Skating Championships; and Plíšková climbs to career-high fifth in world rankings while Siniaková takes first trophy.
+Commentator Daniel Anýž: Zeman set to dominate Czech-US relations during Trump presidency

+What will Donald Trump’s presidency mean for Czech-US relations?
+And is his ex-wife Ivana really in line to become American ambassador to Prague?
+Ahead of Mr. Trump’s inauguration on Friday I discussed those questions and much more with Daniel Anýž, a well-known commentator on Czech-US affairs who was based in Washington for several years.
 More

-Czech Life
+Czech History

+Mrs. Thatcher’s triumphant Czechoslovak procession, the Union Jack car, and what to do with Denis

+One of the annual milestone events in history is the annual New Year release of British government archives.
+Most of them become public after a period of 30 years.
+In the latest haul of documents being made public under a different timetable are papers from the Prime Minister’s Office and the Cabinet Office from 1989 and 1990.
+They give a picture of how Margaret Thatcher’s government and officials were struggling to get to grips with the rapid melt down of Communist regimes in Eastern Europe and the prospects of a united Germany.
+More

 Sections